 WHAT IS A MODERN LEARNING ENVIRONMENT?

-Modern classrooms will also be equipped with technology that can aide learning.
-Wifi connectivity, iPads, smart-boards, speakers and enhanced AV technology help students to access information themselves and immediately research different ideas.
+Modern classrooms will also be equipped with technology that can aid learning.
+Wifi connectivity, iPads, smart-boards, speakers, and enhanced AV technology help students to access the information themselves and immediately research different ideas.

 DESIGNING A BETTER CLASSROOM